These fitting instructions should be followed in gallery order and not rushed.

 DO NOT OVER ADJUST THE STRUTS - They only need the same amount of pressure as used with the original soft top to keep the targa panel seated nicely up to the windscreen.

-Set the pressure so they only require the same amount of force to put them into their locked-out positions as was necessary with the original soft top.
+Set the strut pressure so they only require the same amount of force to put them into their locked-out positions as was necessary with the original soft top to keep the targa panel nicely seated up to the windscreen.

-Use an assistant to press downwards firmly on the 'C' pillar.
 Now line up the rear catches with their hook plates.
-Mark and drill the hook plates into position.
+Mark and drill the hook plates into position on the rear deck panel.

 When fitting the rear hook plates to the Rear Deck Panel remember to space the hook plate away with a rubberised washer (roofing washer).